Portsmouth, Virginia: Geography

 Newport News, Hampton, Portsmouth, and Norfolk, seen from space in July 1996.
 Portsmouth is in the center-right portion of the photo.
 North is at left.

-According to the U.S. Census Bureau, Portsmouth has a total area of 47 sqmi, of which 34 sqmi is land and 13 sqmi (28.0%) is water.
+According to the U.S. Census Bureau, Portsmouth has a total area of 46.68 sqmi, of which 33.3 sqmi is land and 13.38 sqmi (28.7%) is water.
 The city is in the Hampton Roads region of Virginia, and is bisected by the West Branch of the Elizabeth River which flows from neighboring Suffolk.
 The region is known for its roadstead and low-lying coastal plains.
 The Hampton Roads region is the 37th-largest metropolitan area in the United States.
 Several creeks run through the city, including Scott Creek, Owens Creek, Paradise Creek, and Baines Creek, which are tributaries of the Elizabeth River.

 The city borders Norfolk to the east, across the Elizabeth River.
 The river also runs along part of the city's southern border with Chesapeake.
 Portsmouth shares a border with Suffolk to the west.
 To the north, the city is bordered by water, where the James, Nansemond, and Elizabeth rivers come together.
 North of that part of the roadstead are the cities of Newport News and Hampton, which are connected to South Hampton Roads by the Monitor–Merrimac Memorial Bridge–Tunnel, which connects Newport News and Suffolk.
 The city is northeast of the Great Dismal Swamp, with the Dismal Swamp Canal nearly reaching Portsmouth.
-Porstmouth is also located 13 mi west of Virginia Beach, 18 mi north of the North Carolina border, 79 mi southwest of Richmond, Virginia, and 148 mi southwest of Washington, D.C.
+Porstmouth is also located 13 mi west of Virginia Beach, 18 mi north of the North Carolina border, 79 mi southeast of Richmond, Virginia, and 148 mi southeast of Washington, D.C.